Edith-guru/Delani-Studio/README.md

 The site uses mailchimp API to track the emails sent from the 'Contact us' section.

 ## Known bugs
+There is no delay after transition between icons and their descriptions in what we do section.
 If you come across any, you are free to contact me via the contacts below.

 ## Contacts information